 sudo shutdown 16:00 "systems will be shutdown for hardware upgrade, please save your work"

 Fun Stuff: You can use the shutdown command with -k option to initiate a ‘fake shutdown’.
 It won’t shut down the system but the broadcast message will be sent to all logged on users.
 K stands for kidding.

 If you scheduled a shutdown, you don’t have to live with it.
 You can always cancel a shutdown with option -c.

 sudo shutdown -c

-And if you had broadcasted a messaged about the scheduled shutdown, as a good sysadmin, you might also want to notify other users about
+And if you had broadcasted a messaged about the scheduled shutdown, as a good sysadmin, you might also want to notify other users about cancelling the scheduled shutdown.

 sudo shutdown -c "planned shutdown has been cancelled"